TimThuering/N-Body-Simulation/README.md

 ## Input data format

 The input data for the simulation has to contain information of all bodies of the system.
-The .csv file has to have the following format:
+The columns of the .csv file have to contain the follwing information about each body, starting in the second line:

 | id | name of body | name for class of body | mass of body in kg | x position | y position | z position | x velocity | y velocity | z velocity |
 | - | - | - | - | - | - | - | - | - | - |